 Table of Contents

-Meckel’s diverticulum is a congenital bulge in the small intestines present at birth and it is an embryological remnant of the omphalomesenteric duct.
+Meckel’s diverticulum is a congenital bulge in the small intestines that is present at birth.
+It is an embryological remnant of the Vitelline duct.

 It is the most common malformation of the gastrointestinal tract.